Genuine Leather VS FAUX Leather

 Touch the Leather

 The feel of the jacket is a huge giveaway.
-Genuine leather will feel smooth and buttery whilst a fake jacket will feel more like plastic.
+Genuine leather will feel supple, smooth and buttery. whilst a fake jacket will feel more like plastic.
 This is due to the two-layer construction method in faux leather products, leading to added rigidity.
-Real leather should be flexible and soft, if the product feels similar to plastic and has stretch in it, it is more than likely to be fake.
+Real leather should be flexible and soft; if the product feels similar to plastic and has stretch in it, it is more than likely to be fake.

 Smell the Leather

-One thing that no fake leather jacket would ever be able to replicate is that strong smell of leather.
+One thing that no fake leather jacket can ever replicate is that characteristic scent of leather.
 Leather has a very distinctive smell (which will fade in time), whereas faux leather will have no smell or a more plastic smell.
 Keep in mind that the smell of leather is actually attributed to the manufacturing process – a low-quality product using inferior tanning processes can produce a less-than-pleasing odour.
 We ensure that only the highest-quality methods are used, ensuring you’ll be able to tell a real leather jacket from faux leather in an instant!

 Look at the Labels

 Possibly the most straight-forward approach, take a glance at the label on your leather jacket.
 This should give you a good indication of the material the product is made from.
 Products made of real leather will proudly say so on the label, whilst a faux leather product will have mention of PU, PVC, or other non-leather materials in large quantities.

 Why Chose Genuine Leather?